jbquirk/m_compiler/README.md

 ## _A micro code complier for MyCpu a TTL based 8 bit CPU._

 This complier is an attempt to make generating the micro code for MyCpu less error prone.
 Along the way I learnt a lot this code is still quite buggy but does produce correct micro code.
-I rewrote the assembler and it's much nicer with lots of room to grow.
+The micro-code complier works with the assembler thst has gone though several rewirtes it will publish here soon.

 The assembler takes the processed output from the micro code compiler to generate the tables for the assembler.
+I have a seperate program that generates the tables for the assembler the format for thi is encodded in the comments for each instruction

 I did this so as I change the instruction set I do not have to completely rebuilt the assembler.
-This docuement by its nature will reffer to the architecture of the MyCpu as it is the mirco code builder/compiler for this cpu.
+This document by its nature will reffer to the architecture of the MyCpu as it is the mirco code builder/compiler for this cpu.
 The output is current a very basic hex format the [digital]: https://github.com/hneemann/Digital simulator.
 I will keep the parts of this project seperate as the assembler and table bulider can be used for other 8 bit processors.
 The assembler is at a very basic stage but it has room to grow.